samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 The figure below shows a violin plot of SHAP values for six features.

 <img src="./images/xgb_thrombolysis_shap_violin.jpg" width="800">
+*A violin plot showing the individual SHAP values for six features.
+The shape of the violin shows the spread of the size of SHAP values for each feature value.
+A positive SHAP vales pushes the model towards saying that patient would would receive thrombolysis.
+A negative SHAP value pushes the model towards saying that patient would would not receive thrombolysis.*

 SHAP plots can also be used to explain predictions of any individual patient.

 <img src="./images/xgb_waterfall_low_probability_2.jpg" width="800">
+*An example of a SHAP waterfall plot showing the most influential features in influencing the model’s prediction of a patient probability of receiving thrombolysis (in this case a patient with a very low probability of receiving thrombolysis).
+In this example the three most influential features, reducing the chance of receiving thrombolysis were 1) low stroke severity (NIHSS 2), 2) slow arrival-to-scan time (138 mins), and 3 the hospital attended (stroke team LFPMM4706C).*

 ### Comparing hospital SHAP values with the predicted thrombolysis rate at each hospital if all hospitals saw the same 10k cohort of patients